dark

 Satellite Functionality

-The GPSMAP 66i uses the Iridium satellite network to send and receive text messages all across the globe and in an emergency trigger an interactive SOS with 24/7 search and rescue monitoring.
-This satellite function though does require an active satellite subscription.
-This device can message other inReach users, mobile numbers and email addresses.
+The GPSMAP 66i uses the Iridium satellite network to send and receive text messages across the globe and in an emergency trigger an interactive SOS with 24/7 search and rescue monitoring.
+It’s important to note that this satellite function requires an active satellite subscription.
+With an active subscription, the GPSMAP 66i can message other 66i’s, inReach users, mobile numbers and email addresses.

 *GPSMAP 66i GPS mapping features can function without an active subscription but you cannot: send/receive texts, share your current position live, request live weather updates